pulumi/docs/content/docs/reference/pkg/gcp/monitoring/alertpolicy.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#alertpolicydocumentation">Alert<wbr>Policy<wbr>Documentation<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}A short name or phrase used to identify the policy in dashboards,
+    <dd>{{% md %}}Documentation that is included with notifications and incidents related
-notifications, and incidents.
-To avoid confusion, don't use the same display name for multiple policies in the same project.
-The name is limited to 512 Unicode characters.
+to this policy.
+Best practice is for the documentation to include information to help responders understand, mitigate, escalate, and correct the underlying problems detected by the alerting policy.
+Notification channels that have limited capacity might not show this documentation.
 Structure is documented below.
 {{% /md %}}</dd>
     <dt class="property-optional"